nicklockwood/SwiftFormat/README.md

 File headers
 -------------

-SwiftFormat can be configured to strip or replace the header comments in every file it processes with a template.
+SwiftFormat can be configured to strip or replace the header comments in every file with a template.
 The "header comment" is defined as a comment block that begins on the first nonblank line in the file, and is followed by at least one blank line.
 This may consist of a single comment body, or multiple comments on consecutive lines:

     // This is a header comment